techbrett/OfficeDocs-SkypeForBusiness/Teams/dial-voice-reference.md

 > [!NOTE]
 > You can use the [Dial Scope](create-a-phone-system-auto-attendant.md?tabs=dial-scope) feature to narrow down the names that are reachable by changing the scope for a particular Auto attendant.
 >
+> If more than 5 names remain after any Dial Scope Include or Exclude lists are applied, the search fails and the caller is told that too many names were found.
+>
 > It might take up to 24 hours for Active Directory Address Book updates to be reflected in the Auto attendant search results.
 This timeframe also applies to the addition of new users or the removal of existing ones.

 ## Dial by Name - Keypad (DTMF) entry